k0sproject/k0s/docs/airgap-install.md

       #    directly to the target host.
       uploadBinary: true

       #  k0sBinaryPath: <local filepath>
-      #     Like uploadBinary, use to upload a custom or manually
+      #    Upload a custom or manually downloaded k0s binary
-      #     downloaded k0s binary from the k0sctl machine to the
+      #    from a local path on the host running k0sctl to the
       #    target host.
       # k0sBinaryPath: path/to/k0s_binary/k0s

     - role: worker